General Dynamics F-111 Aardvark: Weapons bay

 The F-111 featured an internal weapons bay that could carry bombs, a removable 20 mm M61 cannon or auxiliary fuel tanks.
-For bombs, the bay could hold two 750 lb (340 kg) M117 conventional bombs, one nuclear bomb or practice bombs.
+For bombs, the bay could hold two 750 lb (340 kg) M117 conventional bombs, one nuclear bomb, or practice bombs.
 The F-111B for the US Navy was to carry two AIM-54 Phoenix long-range air-to-air missiles in the bay.
 The cannon had a large 2,084-round ammunition tank, and its muzzle was covered by a fairing; however, it was rarely fitted on F-111s.

 The F-111C and F-111F were equipped to carry the AN/AVQ-26 Pave Tack targeting system on a rotating carriage that kept the pod protected within the weapons bay when not in use.
-Pave Tack featured a forward looking infrared (FLIR) sensor, optical camera and laser rangefinder/designator.
+Pave Tack featured a forward-looking infrared (FLIR) sensor, optical camera, and laser rangefinder/designator.
 The Pave Tack pod allowed the F-111 to designate targets and drop laser-guided bombs on them.
 Australian RF-111Cs carried a pallet of sensors and cameras for aerial reconnaissance use.

 The FB-111 could carry two AGM-69 SRAM air-to-surface nuclear missiles in its weapons bay.
-General Dynamics trialed an arrangement with two AIM-9 Sidewinder air-to-air missiles carried on rails in a trapeze arrangement from the bay, but this was not adopted.
-Early F-111 models had radars equipped to guide the AIM-7 Sparrow medium-range air-to-air missile, but it was never fitted.
+General Dynamics tested an arrangement with two AIM-9 Sidewinder air-to-air missiles carried on rails in a trapeze arrangement from the bay, but this was not adopted.
+Early F-111 models had radars equipped to guide the AIM-7 Sparrow medium-range, air-to-air missile, but it was never fitted.

 External ordnance

 Each wing was equipped with four underwing pylons.
 The inner two pylons on each wing rotated to align with the fuselage, while the outer two were fixed.
 Each pylon had a capacity of 5000 lb.
 Various bombs and missiles could be carried on the pylons.
 Auxiliary fuel drop tanks with 600 USgal capacity each could be fitted.

-The design of the F-111's fuselage prevented the carriage of external weapons under the fuselage, but two stations were available on the underside for electronic countermeasures (ECM) pods and/or datalink pods; one station was on the weapons bay, and the other on the rear fuselage between the engines.
+The design of the F-111's fuselage prevented the carriage of external weapons under the fuselage, but two stations were available on the underside for electronic countermeasures pods or datalink pods; one station was on the weapons bay, and the other on the rear fuselage between the engines.
 The F-111's maximum practical weapons load was limited, since the fixed pylons could not be used with the wings fully swept.

 Tactical F-111s were fitted with shoulder rails on the four inner swiveling pylons to mount AIM-9 Sidewinder air-to-air missiles for self-defense.
-Australian F-111Cs were equipped to launch the Harpoon anti-ship missile, and the Popeye stand-off missile.
+Australian F-111Cs were equipped to launch the Harpoon antiship missile, and the Popeye stand-off missile.
 FB-111As could carry the same conventional ordnance as the tactical variants, but their wing pylons were more commonly used for either fuel tanks or strategic nuclear gravity bombs.
 They could carry up to four AGM-69 SRAM nuclear missiles on the pylons.